-Establishments) and illustrated in more detail here, a large portion of the state's industries and employment is not high tech in nature and, therefore, less likely to produce the types of innovations that drive growth, employment, and higher wages in the economy.
-Among the small number of sectors that are defined as having SET employment, however, virtually all have wages well above the U.S. average for all sectors, and slightly more than half are increasing in employment.11
+North Carolina's industry mix does not position the state, overall, to be a leader in innovation.
+Specifically, as summarized in indicators 4.1 (High SET Employment Establishments) and 4.2 (Employment in High SET Establishments) and illustrated in more detail here, a large portion of the state's industries and employment is not high SET in nature and, therefore, less likely to produce the types of innovations that drive growth, employment, and higher wages in the economy.
+Among the small number of sectors that are defined as having SET employment, however, virtually all have wages well above the U.S. average for all sectors, and slightly more than half are increasing in employment.13

 While North Carolina has lost several manufacturing jobs since 2001, it is notable that most of those job losses have been in low-technology, low-skill industries, while productivity and job gains have been the case in high SET employment, high-skill industries.
 Overall in North Carolina, manufacturing wages are higher than the U.S. average, and for high SET employment manufacturing industries, the average wages are even higher.
-In general, manufacturing (particularly technology-based advanced manufacturing) remains the key source of U.S. traded-sector strength.12 This is important because traded-sector establishments provide the economic foundation upon which the rest of the economy grows.
-Manufacturing jobs also have large employment multiplier effects (nationally, each manufacturing job supports as many as 2.9 other jobs in the rest of the economy).13
+In general, manufacturing (particularly technology-based advanced manufacturing) remains the key source of U.S. traded-sector strength.14 This is important because tradedsector establishments provide the economic foundation upon which the rest of the economy grows.
+Manufacturing jobs also have large employment multiplier effects (nationally, each manufacturing job supports as many as 2.9 other jobs in the rest of the economy).15

-Within North Carolina, only 22 percent of the manufacturing jobs are currently in high SET employment industries.
-14 Given the importance and impact of high SET manufacturing, and given that manufacturing establishments perform 68 percent of industry R&D (see indicator 2.2, Industry R&D), North Carolina should work to ensure that new high SET employment manufacturing industries are forming in or relocating to the state.
+Within North Carolina, only 22 percent of the manufacturing jobs are currently in high SET employment industries.16 Given the importance and impact of high SET manufacturing, and given that manufacturing establishments perform 64 percent of industry R&D (see indicator 2.2, Industry R&D), North Carolina should work to ensure that new high SET employment manufacturing industries are forming in or relocating to the state.
 North Carolina should also work to ensure that existing manufacturing industries are innovating and incorporating new technologies to increase their productivity.
 Similar efforts should also be devoted to high SET employment industries not in the manufacturing sector, such as Professional, Scientific, and Technical Services.
 Such efforts would expand innovation in North Carolina, thereby improving the economic well-being and quality of life of all its citizens.

-METHODOLOGICAL NOTE:
+METHODOLOGICAL NOTE